AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 Implementing Groups added substantial architectural and technical complexity, transforming the app from a flat contact book into a lightweight group management system with role-based semantics, performance tracking, and detailed inter-entity relationships.

+This shift from simple CRUD operations to relational logic and multi-level storage increased the overall effort significantly beyond AB3's scope.

 This shift from simple CRUD operations to relational logic and multi-level storage increased the overall effort significantly beyond AB3’s scope.

+## **Appendix: Planned Enhancements**

+To be updated at a later time.